-Included in current assets at May 31, 2019 is cash of \$73,773, receivables of \$25,433 and prepaid expenses of \$13,516.
-The decrease in current assets in the current period is mainly attributable to the decrease in cash balances, as funds were expended to further develop the Company's exploration activities and payment of corporate costs incurred to support the Company's operations.
+Included in current assets at August 31, 2019 is cash of \$146,960, receivables of \$24,130 and prepaid expenses of \$9,200.
+The increase in current assets in the current period is mainly attributable to the increase in the cash balance, as a short term loan was received during the period from Sandstorm Gold Limited ("SSL") of \$200,000 (Refer to Liquidity and Capital Resources section for further details); an unsecured, interest free loan from a director of \$30,000 to assist with working capital requirements; offset by funds expended to further develop the Company's exploration activities and payment of corporate costs incurred to support the Company's operations.